main-branch/semver_pr_label_check/README.md

 It's also common to include substantial improvements or optimizations in this category, as long as they don't alter the expected behavior of the existing API.

-* **Recommended GitHub label description**: *The PR adds new features, deprecates existing features, or makes substantial improvements*

 ### `patch-change`

 Use this label for changes that fix bugs or make other small modifications that do not affect the API or alter existing functionality, such as fixing user-facing typos or updating user documentation.

-* **Recommended GitHub label description**: *The PR fixes bugs or makes other small changes that do not add to or change existing functionality*

 ### `internal-change`